UNINETTSigma2/documentation/storage/storage-policies.md

 ### /nird/projects

-* The project areas can be used to whare files within the projects.
+* The project areas can be used to share files within the projects.

 ### /cluster/work